davval-ki/AppliedEpi/README.md

 # AppliedEpi
 Course material for Applied Epidemiology
-All the content of this folder is meant purely for educational purposes and accessory to the course Applied Epidemiology @ Karolinska insitute, Sweden.
+All the content of this folder is meant purely for educational purposes and accessory to the course Applied Epidemiology I, 2025, @ Karolinska Institute, Sweden.